Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep out of the reach of children.

 Store in a refrigerator between 2 and 8 degrees C (36 and 46 degrees F).
 Do not freeze.
-Do not shake.
-If you are giving this medicine at home, you will be instructed on how to store this medicine.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medicine after 20 days.

 They need to know if you have any of these conditions: